IVDgenomicslab/IVDgenomics.github.io/index.md

 We will work with single cell data from a test melanoma dataset.

-The count matrix and cell type lable of the test data could be obtained [here].
+The count matrix and cell type lable of the test data could be obtained [here](https://github.com/IVDgenomicslab/scDetect/tree/master/test_data).

 Read the gene expression data and cell type lable.